 the 1980s – 1995

-The color scheme has changed again: the ring is again red, and the crown’s top is not painted.
+The color scheme has changed: the ring is red, and the crown’s top is not painted.
 The inscription “REAL CLUB DEPORTIVO ESPAÑOL” is white.

 1995 – 2005

 The blue lines on the emblem are wider than usual.
-The crown is depicted in a minimalist style: it hangs over the circle and consists of wide yellow lines, between which red spots are visible.
+The crown is depicted in a minimalist style: it hangs over the circle and consists of wide yellow lines, with red spots between them.
 The ring reflects the club’s new name, adopted in 1995: “RCD ESPANYOL DE BARCELONA.”

 2005 – today

-There were minor crown design changes: the yellow color became golden, and the gaps were completely painted over with red.
+Minor crown design changes were made: yellow was replaced with gold, and the gaps were painted red.
 The letters now have black shadows on the right side.

 Font and Colors

-Almost all but the earliest Espanyol emblems feature a pattern of white and blue stripes.
-This is a reference to the shield of Admiral Roger de Lluria, who fought for the Crown of Aragon.
+Almost all Espanyol emblems, except the earliest, feature a pattern of white and blue stripes.
+This refers to the shield of Admiral Roger de Lluria, who fought for the Crown of Aragon.
 The Spanish crown serves as a reminder that Alfonso XIII once favored the club.
 The inscription in the ring is an abbreviation for the full name of Reial Club Deportiu Espanyol de Barcelona.